-Autumn is a beautiful time of year to visit.
+Autumn is a beautiful time of year

 Our woodlands are a blaze of russet and yellows.
 Inland rivers provide a calm shelter from westerly winds.